-Proof.
+PROOF.
 Including the piggy bank, all the transactions are among participants, therefore the sum of all the debts and credits is invariant and zero.
 There remains to prove that in the end of the protocol all the debts and credits are also zero.
 The value of any gift is bounded by B, thus any initial debt for any gift is at most B/(n-1).
-As participants participate to at most n-1 gifts, the largest debt is thus lower than $B \in$.
-Then, during the first round, all participants, except P_1 , round their credits or debts to multiples of B. But then, by the invariant, after the first round, the debt or credit of P_1 must also be a multiple of B. Furthermore, any debtor will thus either be at zero after the first round or at a debt of exactly $B \in$.
-After the second round any debtor will then be either at zero or at a credit of exactly $B \in$.
+As participants participate to at most n-1 gifts, the largest debt is thus lower than $B \ c$.
+Then, during the first round, all participants, except P_1 , round their credits or debts to multiples of B. But then, by the invariant, after the first round, the debt or credit of P_1 must also be a multiple of B. Furthermore, any debtor will thus either be at zero after the first round or at a debt of exactly $B \ c$.
+After the second round any debtor will then be either at zero or at a credit of exactly $B \ c$.
 Thus after the second round only the piggy bank has a debt.
-Since the piggy bank received exactly $nB \in$, exactly n transactions of n0 will make it zero and the invariant ensures that, after the third round, all the creditors must be zero too.
+Since the piggy bank received exactly $n \cdot B \ c$, exactly $n \cdot B \ c$ transactions of $n \cdot B \ c$ will make it zero and the invariant ensures that, after the third round, all the creditors must be zero too.

-▶ Remarks.
+Remark 1.
 It is important to use a cryptocurrency such as Bitcoin, Monero or ZCash in order to hide both the issuer and the receiver of each transaction in the third round.
 This ensures that nobody can identify the users.

 Note that when using Bitcoin, users can potentially be tracked if the addresses are used for other transactions.
 Using Monero or Zcash can offer more privacy since the exchanged amount can also be anonymized.
-Moreover, to avoid leaking the fact that some persons need to withdraw $B \in$ multiple times, and are thus doing multiple transaction at the same time, all the withdrawals should be synchronized.
-If exact synchronization is difficult to achieve, one can decide on a common time interval, e.g., an hour, and all the transactions have to be
+Moreover, to avoid leaking the fact that some persons need to withdraw B c multiple times, and are thus doing multiple transaction at the same time, all the withdrawals should be synchronized.
+If exact synchronization is difficult to achieve, one can decide on a common time interval, e.g., an hour, and all the transactions have to be done at random time points during this interval, independently, whether they are executed from the same or a different participant.